aimms/documentation/dataexchange/sqldb.rst

 Reading and writing from and to the database can be accomplished with the functions ``dex::ReadFromDataSource()`` and ``dex::WriteToDataSource()``.
 They are similar to ``dex::ReadFromFile()`` and ``dex::WriteToFile()``, but there are two differences:

 1. The first argument of the function is not *the* file, but a so called DexConnect file.
 This is an xml configuration specifying the connection to the database.
 2. The last argument is string "version", which is the version name of the data set.
-Each call to ``dex::WriteToDataSource()`` will add this version as an entry to the :token:`ds_version` table.
-When calling ``dex::ReadFromDataSource()``, the version to read can be selected.
+When calling ``dex::WriteToDataSource()`` this version will be added as an entry to the :token:`ds_version` table.
+So each call to ``dex::WriteToDataSource()`` needs a different value.
+If the version string is omitted or is empty then a unique name will be generated.
+When calling ``dex::ReadFromDataSource()``, the version string is used to select which dataset should be read be read.
+If the version string is empty the latest version is read.

-Note: When the database does not exist when writing, DataExchange will first try to create the database.
+Note: When the database does not exist when writing, DataExchange will try to create the database.

 The DexConnect file
 ^^^^^^^^^^^^^^^^^^^